aoterodelaroza/acpdb/README.md

 - `%term_atsymbol%`: atomic symbol in ACP term.

+- `%term_id%`: the integer correspondign to the order in which the atom appears in the `atom` line of the `training` environment.

 - `%term_atsymbol_lstr_gaussian%`: atomic symbol and angular momentum label block in Gaussian ACP format.
 For instance, for the p channel in Cl, this keyword would expand to: